tiffany-hsu/sudoku-validator/README.md

 Write a command-line program that can read a file containing a Sudoku grid and validate it.
 The grid can be partially or completely solved.
 Return either a success message or an error message.

-## Setup Instructions
+## Instructions

 - `fork the github repo`
 - run `bin/setup`

 Fork the GitHub repo into your own account and do all your work on a feature branch named `{initials}-solution`.

 Once you are done with your solution and all the tests are passing, submit a pull request on **YOUR** forked copy for review and email us the link to your PR.

-# IMPORTANT
+Make sure the repo and PR are public so we can see them.

-**DO NOT** submit a PR to our repository
+**DO NOT** submit a PR to our repository!

-You will need to create a PR in your fork so that we can see your solution easily.
-Follow these [instructions](https://help.github.com/articles/creating-a-pull-request/) if you are unsure of the process.

 ## Exercise Details:
 A Sudoku is valid if: